Generating the liftable mapping class groups of regular cyclic covers: Generating

-Let the \textit{genus} of a bounding pair map associated with an chain $C$ of length $2k+1$ is $k$.
+Let the \textit{genus} of a bounding pair map associated with a chain $C$ of length $2k+1$ is $k$.
 Following the notation from Section~\ref{sec:intro}, we now establish the main result in this subsection. \begin{theorem} For $k \geq 2$ and $g \geq 3$,

-where $\S_{g,k} = \{F_1,\ldots,F_{g}\}$ is a collection of bounding pair maps such that for each $i$, $F_i$ is a bounding pair map associated with an ordered subcollection of $C_g$ of genus $i$ that intersect $a_1$ nontrivially (as shown in Figure~\ref{fig:torelli_gens}). \end{theorem}
+where $\S_{g,k} = \{F_1,\ldots,F_{g-2}\}$ is a collection of bounding pair maps such that for each $i$, $F_i$ is a bounding pair map associated with an ordered subcollection of $C_g$ of genus $i$ that intersect $a_1$ nontrivially (as shown in Figure~\ref{fig:torelli_gens}). \end{theorem}